MattKevan/kevan-11ty/src/articles/2020-10-30-the-top-ten-actions-of-a-good-leader.md

 ---
+description: What a leader should do
+image: ""
+categories: Leadership
+layout: post
+author: ""
+published: false
 date: 2020-10-30
-layout: post
+cover: ""
 title: The top ten actions of a good leader
-tags:
+tags: Draft
-- Article
-image: ''
-cover: ''
-description: ''
-author: ''
-published: false
 type: article
 ---
 **Set the task of the team** - put it across with enthusiasm and remind people of it often.